Bashkir alphabet: Latin alphabet

 The Bashkir ASSR Academic Center began discussing Latinisation in June 1924 and drafted a Bashkir alphabet using the Latin script later that year.
 That draft was later modified according to the following suggestions:

-In June 1927, the All-Union Committee of the New Turkic Alphabet approved a single alphabet for the Turkic peoples of the USSR; Yañalif.
+In June 1927, the All-Union Committee of the New Turkic alphabet approved a single alphabet for the Turkic peoples of the USSR; Yañalif, with the additional letters Đ đ [ð] and Ѣ ѣ [θ].
 The Bashkir Latinized alphabet was again revised to align with this standard, and on 6 July 1930, the Central Executive Committee of the Bashkir ASSR officially approved the new revision.
 In May 1933, at the conference of the Bashkir Scientific Research Institute of Language and Literature, the letter Ç ç was removed.
 The digraph ьj was similarly eliminated in 1938.
 Following these reforms, the Bashkir Latinized alphabet existed as follows:

+Today Bashkir Latin alphabet based on the Common Turkic alphabet is in use.
+It has 2 additional letters, representing special consonant sounds Đđ [ð] and Ŧŧ [θ].